 This dish is a great weeknight side with chicken or fish.
-It’s also perfect for a buffet table as it holds it’s own while it sits and is delicious warm or at room temperature, so no need to worry about keeping this one hot.
+It’s also perfect for a buffet table as it holds its own while it sits and is delicious warm or at room temperature, so no need to worry about keeping this one hot.

-- 1 medium-large red or yellow onion
+- 1 medium red or yellow onion

-- 1/4 cup (60 ml) olive oil
+- 1/4 cup olive oil

 - Freshly ground black pepper

-- 6-7 oz.
-(200 g) block of feta cheese, cut into 3/4-inch thick slices
+- 6-7 oz feta cheese, cut into 3/4" thick slices

-- Fresh basil leaves (or 1/2-1 tsp. dried basil)
+- leaves Fresh basil, (or 1/2-1 tsp. dried basil)

 - 1/2 cup balsamic vinegar

-- 1 Tbsp. brown sugar
+- 1 Tablespoon brown sugar

 - Meanwhile, add balsamic vinegar and brown sugar to a small saucepan.
 Bring to a boil over medium heat and then lower the heat and simmer until reduced by half.
 Set aside.